-A complete guide to the quantity takeoff process — what it is, how it's done today, where it goes wrong, and how AI is changing everything for estimating teams in 2025.
+A complete 2026 guide to the quantity takeoff process — what it is, how it works, where errors enter, and how AI-assisted review changes estimating workflows.

 A construction takeoff — also called a quantity takeoff, material takeoff, or quantity survey — is the process of reading a set of construction drawings and systematically listing every item that will need to be purchased, fabricated, or installed to complete the project.